House Dems introduce measure to revoke Trump border edict

 Besides signing the bill, Trump also declared a national emergency and used other authorities that he says give him access to an additional $6.6 billion for wall building.
 That money would be transferred from a federal asset forfeiture fund, Defense Department anti-drug efforts and a military construction fund.
 Federal officials have yet to identify which projects would be affected.

-Rep. Joaquin Castro, D-Texas, is the resolution’s sponsor and has already garnered support from a majority of the Democratic-controlled House as co-sponsors.
+Castro said he has already garnered support from a majority of the Democratic-controlled House as co-sponsors and that he has at least one GOP sponsor, Rep. Justin Amash of Michigan.

 Castro’s measure says Trump’s emergency declaration “is hereby terminated.”
 Castro chairs the 38-member Congressional Hispanic Caucus.